Ckhajira/command-line-caesar-cipher/README.md

 ## Caesar Cipher Website

-This is a site that enables users to encrypt or decrypt words by shifting the characters by a specific key6 24/10/2021.
+This is a site that enables users to encrypt or decrypt words by shifting the characters by a specific key, 24/10/2021.

 By Khajira Christopher